pranoyr/attention-models/README.md

 # ML From Scratch

-The purpose of this repository is not to give the best implementation , but to give the best explanation. :sunglasses:
+The purpose of this repository is not to give the best implementation , but to give the best explanation.